canonical/prometheus-k8s-operator/CONTRIBUTING.md

 ### Setup

-A typical setup using [snaps](https://snapcraft.io/), for deployments to a [microk8s](https://microk8s.io/) cluster can be done using the following commands
+A typical setup using [snaps](https://snapcraft.io/), for deployments to a [microk8s](https://microk8s.io/) cluster can be achieved using the following commands

 ```bash